Academic Year - The period of time in which school is in session -- typically Fall through Spring semesters.

 Bachelor's Degree - A four-year college degree.

-Budget - The estimated cost of attendance for a student at an institution: typically includes tuition, fees, books, supplies, room, board, personal expenses and transportation.
+Budget - The estimated cost of attendance for a student at an institution: typically includes tuition, fees, books, supplies, room, board, dependent care, personal expenses and transportation.

 Campus-Based Programs - U.S. Department of Education federal student aid programs administered by colleges and universities.
 Includes: Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Work-Study (FWS).